IUSCA/biobank-docs/guide/cohort-builder.md

 After creating a cohort in the {{PLATFORM_FULL_NAME}}, researchers have the option to save and lock the cohort.
 Locking a cohort preserves its exact composition at a specific point in time and ensures that no further modifications—such as adding or removing participants—can be made.
 If changes are needed later, the locked cohort must first be duplicated to create a new, editable version.

 Once a cohort is locked, researchers may submit a formal request to access participant-level clinical, phenotype, and genomic data for that cohort.
-Once approved, access to these sensitive data will be granted within a secure enclave, where analyses can be conducted in compliance with data governance and privacy protections.
+Once approved, access to these sensitive data will be granted within a trusted research environment, where analyses can be conducted in compliance with data governance and privacy protections.

 ![Request access step 1](/public/images/screenshots/cohort-builder-request-access-1.png)
 ![Request access step 2](/public/images/screenshots/cohort-builder-request-access-2.png)